acolinisi/hpsc/README-scs.md

     $ alias make="make -j16"

-Build the sysroot against which the SDK will be built (when `FETCH_CACHE` is given, source taballs are fetched from there instead of from the Internet):
+Build the sysroot against which the SDK will be built (when `FETCH_CACHE` is given, source taballs are fetched from there instead of from the Internet), takes about 5 minutes on 20 cores:

     $ make FETCH_CACHE=/projects/boeing/isi/hpsc sdk-deps-sysroot